gsdlab/clafer/README.md

                                           ('alloy' mode only).
   -s --no-stats                           Don't print statistics.
   -v --validate                           Validate outputs of all modes.
 Uses
-                                          'tools/alloy4.2.jar' for Alloy
+                                          '<tooldir>/alloy4.2.jar' for Alloy
+                                          models, '<tooldir>/claferchocoig.jar'
-                                          models, and Clafer translator for
+                                          for Alloy models, and Clafer
-                                          desugared Clafer models.
-Use
+                                          translator for desugared Clafer
-                                          '--tooldir' to override the default
+                                          models.
+Use '--tooldir' to override
-                                          location of these tools.
+                                          the default location ('.') of these
+                                          tools.
      --tooldir=DIR                        Specify the tools directory
                                           ('validate' only).
-Default: 'tools/'.
+Default: '.'
+                                          (current directory).
   -a --alloy-mapping                      Generate mapping to Alloy source
                                           code ('alloy' mode only).
      --self-contained                     Generate a self-contained html